measurement-factory/EggTimer/README.md

    using a GitHub-editable commit message.
 2. Reset the staging (a.k.a. "auto") branch to the PR staging commit.
    The previous state of the staging branch is ignored.
-3. Remember the staging commit using a "merge tag".
+3. Remember the staging commit using a "staging tag".
 The bot uses this git tag to identify the being-merged PR in case the bot is killed while running the subsequent merging steps (that may take a while).
 4. Wait for GitHub to report CI test results for the staging branch.
 The